shaehnel/installer-maven-plugin/README.md

 - (DONE) Initial setup
 - (DONE) Retrieve an artifact and unpack to `temp`
 - (DONE) Display a list where the a user on the command line can select the artifact to download
-- (TODO) Unpack the artifact and interactively go through a list of specified property files on command line
+- (DONE) Unpack the artifact and interactively go through a list of specified property files on command line
 - (TODO) Run `mvn generate-sources` in `temp`